 Social Sciences and Humanities

-Moulaert et al., The International Handbook on Social Innovation.
+For a detailed discussion about the topic see Moulaert et al. (2013), The International Handbook on Social Innovation.

-A detailed analysis of these variables can be found in Section Intention & Agency.
+A detailed analysis of these variables can be found in Section 3 Intention & Agency.

-After the consideration of dominant variable types and distributions as well as the often non-linear relationships between variables, Spearman correlation chosen to be the method to be applied in most cases in the analysis of the survey.
-The correlation coefficient will be noted with the English spelling of the common symbol of Spearman’s rank correlation coefficient symbol ρ, as rho.
-The reason for the decision regarding the presentation of ρ is to draw a clear distinction between ρ (rho) and p which will be also often mentioned in the parentheses as in p-value.
+After the consideration of dominant variable types and distributions, as well as the often non-linear relationship between variables, Spearman correlation was chosen as method to be applied in the analysis of most of the survey data.
+The correlation coefficient is indicated by the English spelling of the common symbol of Spearman’s rank correlation coefficient symbol ρ, i.e. rho.
+The reason for this is to clearly distinguish between ρ (rho) and p, as in p-value that is often be mentioned in parentheses.

-Study wide α value is 0.05
+Study wide α value is 0.05.
+However, considering the sample size, variable types (majority of the survey questions are measured as ordinal variables on a scale between 0-10), and variable distributions, in the case of correlation tests correlation with higher tests are not discarded although the p-value is mentioned.

+Kruskal-Wallis method is a non-parametric alternative to ANOVA.

-Results of the pairwise comparisons using Wilcoxon rank sum test with continuity correction (Bonferonni) p-value adjustment yields a p-value greater than 0.05 for Mathematics, Natural-, & Engineering Sciences.
-SSH, however, associated with p-values significantly smaller than 0.05 in comparison with both of the other domains
+Results of the pairwise comparisons using Wilcoxon Rank Sum Test with continuity correction (Bonferonni) p-value adjustment yields a p-value greater than 0.05 for Mathematics, Natural-, & Engineering Sciences.
+SSH, however, associated with p-values significantly smaller than 0.05 in comparison with both of the other domains.
+Wilcoxon Rank Sum method can be used as a non-parametric substitute for pairwise t-test.

+A statistical model has been built to assess the rate of SI through the important variables in the survey results.

-For a detailed analysis of the variables, see Section Outcome-orientation.
+For a detailed analysis of the variables, see Section 6 Outcome Orientation.